Assault (horse): Early life

-Foaled at King Ranch in Texas, Assault was sired by Bold Venture, who had won the Kentucky Derby and Preakness Stakes.
+Assault was bred by Robert J. Kleberg III and sired by Bold Venture, who had won the Kentucky Derby and Preakness Stakes in 1936.
 His dam was the unraced Igual, by Horse of the Year Equipoise.
 Assault's third dam was Masda, who was a full sister to Man o' War.
 His full-brother was Air Lift, who broke a leg in his debut race and was destroyed.

 Described as being "on the delicate side" by his later jockey, Eddie Arcaro, Assault was plagued with injuries and illnesses from the start.
 As a youngster, he stepped on what is believed to have been a surveyor's stake, driving it through his front right hoof.
 The hoof was permanently deformed, and the colt developed a limp to accommodate the odd shape of his foot; however, the "Club-footed Comet", as he was later dubbed, showed no signs of abnormality when he was at a full gallop.
 Throughout his career, Assault also overcame kidney, splint bone, fetlock, knee and bleeding problems.

 Aside from his physical troubles, Assault faced another major hurdle.
 He had been foaled and bred at King Ranch, a Texas ranch that primarily raised cattle and Quarter Horses for racing.
 At the time, the vast majority of major stakes-winners were bred and foaled in Kentucky.
 (To date, Assault remains the only Texas-bred Triple Crown winner.)